ngs-doo/dsl-compiler-client/client-api/sbt/Readme.md

 ##Settings in detail:

-  - `username`: String  User name - setting it in a project will override the values red from the projectIni file
+  - `username`: String  User name - setting it in a project will override the values red from the projectProps file

-  - `password`: String  Password - setting it in a project will override the values red from the projectIni file.
+  - `password`: String  Password - setting it in a project will override the values red from the projectProps file.

-  - `dslProjectId`: String - projectId - setting it in a project will override the values red from the projectIni file.
+  - `dslProjectId`: String - projectId - setting it in a project will override the values red from the projectProps file.

-  - `packageName`: String - package name - setting it in a project will override the values red from the projectIni file.
+  - `packageName`: String - package name - setting it in a project will override the values red from the projectProps file.

-  - `projectPropsPath: Option[File]` - Location of a projectIni definition.
+  - `projectPropsPath: Option[File]` - Location of a projectProps definition.
 This file can hold username, password, projectId, namespace.
 Can be of form:

     dsl {
-      username=<your username @ dsl-platfrom.com>,
+      username=<your username @ dsl-platform.com>,
-      password=<your password for this username,
+      password=<your password for this username>,
-      projectId=<optional projectId for some tests>
+      projectId=<optional projectId for some tests>,
+      package-name=<namespace of target sources>
     }
     db {
       ServerName=x,